Crypto taxes in Italy 2026: rates, filing, legalization

 Ravvedimento operoso — the "repentance" procedure

 The Italian tax system allows you to correct mistakes yourself with a reduced penalty.
-The earlier you correct, the cheaper it is.
-Most importantly: declared crypto is considered "cleaned" — you won’t be asked about the sources of its acquisition if you declare it as initial capital.
+The sooner you correct — the cheaper.
+And importantly: declared crypto is considered "whitened" — you are not asked about the sources of its acquisition if you declare it as initial capital.

 ParameterCalculationAmount